RaySmith1/cerner-appliance-build-lubuntu/README.md

 ### Post Installation Steps

-> **Important!**: Post installation steps are only required for x86 systems that you want to maintain Touchscreen functionality.  x86_86 systems should be fully functional.
+> **Important!**: Post installation steps are only required for x86 systems where Touchscreen functionality is desired.  x86_86 systems should be fully functional.

 Completethe following steps to install x86 touchscreen drivers:
 ... **TODO**